Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Conclusion

 \section{Conclusion}

-We finetuned a wide range of models for bias and toxicity mitigation, comparing the effects of English SFT and DPO on the model's harmfulness and language generation abilities in non-English evaluation languages.
-Our results show that SFT is more effective for bias mitigation and DPO for toxicity mitigation, at least when evaluated in the manner typically used to assess bias and toxicity.
-Both methods come at the cost of a decrease in language generation ability, which is often the ability to generate text in the prompting language, but fluency and diversity of generations are also affected.
-We find that the bias types that are mitigated most align with those that are present in the finetuning datasets, and that differences in mitigation across languages are best explained by differences in the amount of pretraining data per language.
-Based on our findings, we recommend executing bias and toxicity mitigation in the evaluation language rather than relying on transfer from English, particularly for languages that are underrepresented in pretraining data.
+We finetuned a wide range of models for bias and toxicity mitigation, comparing the effects of English SFT and DPO on the model's harmfulness and language modeling abilities in non-English evaluation languages.
+We effectively mitigate bias using SFT, but our results show that only DPO effectively mitigates toxicity, at least when evaluated in the manner typically used to assess bias and toxicity.
+Both methods come at the cost of a decrease in language modeling ability, often leading the models to generate text in the wrong language, but fluency, diversity of generations and question-answering ability are also affected.
+We find that differences in mitigation across languages are best explained by differences in the amount of pretraining data per language.
+Based on our findings, we recommend executing bias and toxicity mitigation in the evaluation language rather than relying on transfer from English, particularly for lower resource languages that are underrepresented in pretraining data.
 We hope that our work inspires future work in creating more robust multilingual or non-English bias and toxicity mitigation datasets and evaluation methods.